-Without sufficient calcium, a tortoise’s eggshells may become fragile and brittle, making it hard to successfully pass through the reproductive tract.
+Without sufficient calcium, a tortoise’s eggshells may become fragile and brittle, making it hard to pass through the reproductive tract.

 Calcium is also essential for smooth muscle contractions that help move the eggs through the oviduct and out of the cloaca, which is the exit for the digestive, urinary, and reproductive systems.

 This issue can be resolved with calcium-rich foods, like kale and dandelions, and nutritional supplements.

 Egg binding can occur because the tortoise’s eggs are too large to pass through the pelvic canal due to an unusually large egg or damage to the pelvis.